tommybobbins/PiThermostat/README.md

 More details about the 433 sender board used can be found https://github.com/tommybobbins/Raspi_433

+The file structure of this project is as follows:

+    This directory - Python scripts to move to /usr/local/bin utilities - useful associated scripts, but may not be required in all cases. init - init scripts to be moved to /etc/init.d/ icons - graphics used by thermostat_gui.py.
+Can be moved, but icon_dir in thermostat_gui.py will need updating.

 Requires the Adafruit libraries to read from the TMP102:

     git clone https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code